tromp/cuckoo/README.md

 is used to recognise all cycles, and recover those of the right length.

-I'd like to claim that this implementation is a reasonably optimal Cuckoo miner, and that it's hard to trade off memory for running time (thanks to dga's suggested improvements).
+I'd like to claim that this implementation is a reasonably optimal Cuckoo miner, and that trading off memory for running time, as implemented in tomato_miner.h, incurs at least one order of magnitude extra slowdown.
 I'd further like to claim that GPUs cannot achieve speed parity with server CPUs.

 To that end, I offer the following bounties: